 Medicare Insurance Check-Ups FREE

 Scammers are always looking for ways to steal your identity and your money!
-The latest scams are emailing you about a bill due or a phone call about your Medicare insurance.
+The latest scams are emailing you about a bill due or a phone call about your Medicare insurance and now texting!.
 Don't fall for it; it's a scam.
-Delete the emails and hang up the phone.
+Delete the texts & emails and hang up the phone.

 It's important to always guard your Medicare Number and check your Medicare Summary Notice (MSN) for errors.
 Only give your Medicare Number to participating Medicare pharmacists, primary and specialty care doctors, or people you trust to work with Medicare on your behalf.
 Remember, Medicare will never call you to verify your Medicare Number.